jimkou/pihole-assistant-skill/README.md

 Control your pihole with your voice

 ## About
-With pihole assistant you can control many pihole commands with your voicstats
+With pihole assistant you can control many pihole commands.
+Just use the word "Advertisements" or "Advertisement" and then the desired command as listed below:

 ## Examples
-* "Pihole blocked domains"
-* "Pihole dns queries today"
-* "Pihole ads blocked today"
-* "Pihole disable"
-* "Pihole enable"
+* advertisements enable (pihole enable)
+* advertisements disable (pihole disable)
-* "Pihole restart dns"
+* advertisements restart dns (pihole restart dns)
-* "Pihole update"
-* "Pihole update gravity"
-* "Pihole status"
-* "Pihole uninstall"
-* "Pihole debug"
-* "Pihole flush"
-* "Pihole reconfigure"
-* "Pihole arpflush"
+* advertisements status (pihole status)
+* advertisements flush   (pihole flush)
+* advertisements stats or statistics (returns some pihole stats)

+## Requirements
+Mycroft-core and Pihole..
+Python3
+#Standard python3 libraries
+json lib
+requests

 ## Credits
 Kourlos Dimitris